2018 United States House of Representatives elections in Illinois: District 4

-Democratic incumbent Luis Gutiérrez has represented the district since 1993.
-He was reelected with 79.81% of the vote in 2016.
+Incumbent Democrat Luis Gutiérrez, who had represented the district since 1993, ran for re-election.
+He was re-elected with 79.8% of the vote in 2016.
+The district had a PVI of D+33.

+Democratic primary

 A day after filing petitions to run for reelection, Gutierrez announced he would not seek re-election in 2018 and retire at the end of his current term.

-Democratic primary

-Gutierrez's announcement has led multiple Democrats to begin circulating petitions.
+Gutierrez's announcement led multiple Democrats to begin circulating petitions.
 Jesús "Chuy" García, a member of the Cook County Board of Commissioners, Carlos Ramirez-Rosa, and Proco Joe Moreno, both members of the Chicago City Council, circulated petitions for the nomination.
 Ramirez-Rosa and Moreno withdrew.
 Gutiérrez endorsed García.

 On November 28, 2017, Richard Gonzalez filed to run for the Democratic nomination.